MoRoCo: An Online Topology-Adaptive Framework for Multi-Operator Multi-Robot Coordination under Restricted Communication: Problem Description

 \textbf{Robot-operator requests}.
-Any robot can send the following {two} types of requests~$\xi^i_{5,6}$ to the operators: (I) The robot~$i$ requests an immediate confirmation from any operator regarding actions and detected features, denoted by~$\xi^i_5\triangleq D_i$.
-It is fulfilled if the data~$D_i$ reaches any operator and returned to the robot~$i$ as modified data~$D^+_i$; (II) The robot~$i$ requests an assistance from any operator in unexpected situations, denoted by~$\xi^i_6\triangleq (p_i,\, T_i)$.
-It is fulfilled if there is a communication chain from \emph{any} operator to the robot~$i$ at its location~$p_i\in M_i$, uninterrupted for a period of time~$T_i>0$.
+Any robot can send {two} types of requests~$\xi^i_{5,6}$ to the operators.
+(I) {Confirmation and modification}~$\{\xi^i_5\}$.
+Robot~$i$ requests an immediate confirmation from any operator regarding actions and features, denoted by~$\xi^i_5\triangleq D_i$.
+Fulfilled if $D_i$ reaches any operator and is returned as modified data~$D^+_i$; (II) {Direct assistance} $\{\xi^i_6\}$.
+Robot~$i$ requests assistance in unexpected situations~$\xi^i_6\triangleq (p_i,\, T_i)$.
+Fulfilled if a communication chain is established from \emph{any} operator to robot~$i$ at $p_i\in M_i$, uninterrupted for duration~$T_i>0$.